T-Rizzle12/Custom-Gmod-Bot/README.md

 # Issues
 - The bot doesn't know if a Nextbot is hostile or friendly, wont attack nextbots at all!
-- The bot doesn't account for recoil on modded weapons.
-- The bot will lag the game if it can't find a path to its owner.
 - The bot doesn’t know how to drive cars.

 # Planned Features
-- [ ] Optimize the pathfinding code
 - [ ] Get the bot to detect Nextbots